dmcouncil/data_works/README.md

 DataWorks solves this problem by following one simple rule:  **by default, reuse objects that already exist.**

-When using FactoryGirl, a factory only concerns itself with its particular neighborhood of the data model.
-Since FactoryGirl factories do not know the big picture, their default is not to reuse existing objects but create new ones.
+When using FactoryBot, a factory only concerns itself with its particular neighborhood of the data model.
+Since FactoryBot factories do not know the big picture, their default is not to reuse existing objects but create new ones.
 This results in the proliferation of unwanted objects.